mr-circuit/mr-circuit.github.io/pages/volunteer_works.md

 * A Regular Blood Donor

-* Contribute every month to **UNO's World Food Programme** to share a meal with someone who is in need
+* Contribute every month to **UNO's World Food Programme** to share a meal with people who are in need

 * Worked as a volunteer for **Helping Hands of NBKRIST**, a non commercial organization to help poor students and people
 <center><a href="{{site.url}}{{site.baseurl}}{{site.assets_path}}/img/helpinghands.jpg"><img src="{{site.url}}{{site.baseurl}}{{site.assets_path}}/img/helpinghands_thumbnail.jpg"/></a></center>